 Bowling Green, Kentucky has some seriously good restaurants and you will want to make sure you plan time for leisurely meals.

 - Lost River Pizza – Head here for some interesting food like fried pickles doused in Buffalo sauce, Brisket, BBQ, apple pizza, or baked potato pizza!
 For adults, there are 30 beers on tap.
 The kid’s menu has lots of options kids will like, all for $6 or less.

 - Wild Eggs – All of the food here is fantastic, from the granola to the muffins to the crepes!
 I highly recommend the Kalamity Katie’s Border Benedict, because it is one of the best breakfast items I’ve ever had.

 - Montana Grill – For a slightly more upscale dining experience, visit Montana Grill.
 This restaurant is still casual, but the food is higher-end.
 Their filet mignon is superb as is all of their steaks and seafood.

 Where to Stay In Bowling Green, Kentucky With Kids

 In Bowling Green, I stayed at the Fairfield Inn and Suites.
-A family of four could easily stay in one of their rooms with its king size bed and sofa / hide-a-bed.
+A family of four could easily stay in one of their rooms with its king-size bed and sofa / hide-a-bed.
 Kids will love its indoor pool, but sadly there is no hot tub.
-Complimentary breakfast is served each day, which is an essential when traveling with kids who always wake up hungry aka teens!
+Complimentary breakfast is served each day, which is essential when traveling with kids who always wake up hungry aka teens!